One of the most commonly mixed-up concepts in investing is the difference between market volatility and market risk.

 Ideally, then, we want to have a lot of equity exposure at the start/bottom of a business cycle, when stocks are cheap and when there is plenty of time for expansion, and we want to reduce equity exposure towards the end/top of a business cycle, when stocks are expensive and when a recession or market correction is becoming more and more likely.

-The trick, of course, is that nobody has been able to reliably predict when market cycles will start and finish.
-Since we’re currently 8 years into an economic expansion, all we can say is that we’re in the fourth longest expansion in US history, we’re only a couple years ago away from hitting the record, and both the CAPE and Cap/GDP ratios are quite high.
+The trick, of course, is that nobody has been able to reliably predict exactly when market cycles will start and finish.
+Since we’re currently 8.5 years into an economic expansion, all we can say is that we’re in the third longest expansion in US history, we’re only a couple years ago away from hitting the record, and both the CAPE and Cap/GDP ratios are extremely high.

 It’s probably a good time to be cautious and to diversify away from equities, without dumping equities entirely.
 As scenario 4 showed, it only takes small adjustments in your asset allocation to preserve wealth through contractions, benefit greatly from recoveries, and to produce outsized gains.